-Silicon Graphics and IRIX are registered trademarks and SGI and the SI logo are trademarks of Silicon Graphics, Inc. IBM is a trademark of International Business Machines Corporation.
-UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
-X/Open is a registered trademark of X/Open Company Limited.
+Silicon Graphics, SGI, the SGI logo, and IRIX are registered trademarks and OpenVault and XFS are trademarks of Silicon Graphics, Inc. IBM is a trademark of International Business Machines Corporation.
+UNIX is a registered trademark of the Open Group in the United States and other countries.
 X Window System is a trademark of The Open Group.